elabftw/elabftw/doc/CONTRIBUTING.md

 - add a plugin to your editor to show trailing whitespaces in red
 - add a plugin to your editor to show PSR-1 errors
 - remove BOM

+# Reminders
+- update of SwiftMailer and mPDF is done with `composer update`
+- update of the js components is done with `bower update`
+- after update of tinymce, lang files need to be downloaded again, and the ones without proper name (ca instead of ca_ES) need to be edited (change first line to ca_ES)